 Why Be Grateful?

-The mystic, Meister Eckhart believed that thanking God was the most important prayer.
-Prophets and monks know that gratitude brings you closer to God.
-Even if you’re not religious, gratitude enables you to see your life in a larger context beyond your immediate troubles.
-It expands your experience of life and counteracts an ego-centered contraction and preoccupation with losses, fears, and wants.
-Being grateful only when good things happen reinforces your ego’s demand that good things happen, setting up greater disappointment when things don’t turn out as you desire.
+The mystic Meister Eckhart believed that thanking God was the most important prayer.
+Prophets and monks know that gratitude brings us closer to God.
+Even if we’re not religious, gratitude enables us to see our life in a larger context beyond our immediate troubles.
+It expands our experience of life and counteracts an ego-centered contraction and preoccupation with losses, fears, and wants.
+Being grateful only when good things happen reinforces our ego’s demand that good things happen, setting up greater disappointment when things don’t turn out as we desire.
 This, according to Buddha, is the cause of suffering.

-The sages also knew that gratitude actually shifts your perspective from feeling depressed, envious, angry, or self-pity to a happier mood.
-It can open your heart to joy and generosity because you begin to feel that you’re blessed.
-Moreover, how you view your circumstances determines your ability to manage and overcome them.
-Often it’s worry or anxiety about the future or shame or guilt about ourselves that colors how you see a situation.
-Negative emotions limit your imagination and ability to cope and solve problems.
-Hence, your state of mind ultimately is more important than your outer experience.
+The sages also knew that gratitude actually shifts our perspective from feeling depressed, envious, angry, or self-pity to a happier mood.
+It can open our hearts to joy and generosity because we begin to feel that we’re blessed.
+Moreover, how we view our circumstances determines our ability to manage and overcome them.
+Often it’s worry or anxiety about the future or shame or guilt about ourselves that colors how we see a situation.
+Negative beliefs and emotions limit our imagination and ability to cope and solve problems.
+Hence, our state of mind ultimately is more important than our outer experience.

-Cultivating an attitude of acceptance enables you to feel grateful even when you’re in pain.
+Cultivating an attitude of acceptance enables us to feel grateful even when we’re in pain.
 It’s helpful to view all experience is an opportunity to grow and learn.
 Wrote Helen Keller, “Everything has its wonders, even darkness and silence, and I learn whatever state I may be in, therein to be content.”
-Rather than seeing yourself as a victim of circumstance, acceptance of reality and developing gratitude for what you do have verses focusing on what you don’t empowers you to take appropriate action.
+Rather than seeing ourselves as a victim of circumstance, acceptance of reality and developing gratitude for what we do have verses focusing on what we don’t empowers us to take appropriate action.